Furlanis/test/SAFIRA.md

 ***

 **YOUR MISSION:**
 The Royal Court seeks skilled adventurers for a mission: the retrieval of Safira Crescentis, the realm's ArchEngineer.
 Safira has relegated on her duties, and her current whereabouts are unknown.
 Evidence points to a hidden sanctuary somewhere in the Damatian territory and a group of loyalists aiding her cause.
-The Crown demands her swift return and promises great rewards to those who fulfill the mission.
+The Crown demands her swift return and promises great rewards.

 ---